-Pruritus ani has many possible causes, so it is sensible to seek the advice of your doctor if you experience itching around the anus.
+Pruritus ani has many potential causes, so it is advisable to seek help from your doctor if you experience itching around the anus.

-Allergy.
-Pruritus ani may be due to an allergy to something in contact with the skin, for instance to fragrance in toilet paper, or to local anaesthetics or preservatives in creams used for piles.
+- Allergy.
+Pruritus ani may be due to an allergy to something in contact with the skin, for instance to fragrance in toilet paper, or to local anaesthetics or preservatives in creams used for piles, condoms, and lubricants.

-Skin irritation.
-The skin of the bottom is sensitive and can easily be irritated by moist tissue wipes, soaps, perfumes, antiseptics (for example, Dettol).
-These make the skin sore and itchy, and contribute to pruritus ani.
+- Skin irritation.
+The skin around the anus is sensitive and can easily be irritated by moist wipes, soaps, perfumes, antiseptics (for example, Dettol).
+These may make the skin sore, itchy and contribute to pruritus ani.

-Sweating.
-The skin around the back passage is often moist with sweat.
-If long periods pass without ventilation to the area, for instance if you sit down for a long time or wear tight underwear, the skin can be irritated further and become itchy.
+- Sweating.
+The skin around the anus is often moist with sweat.
+If lengthy periods pass without ventilation to the area, for instance if you sit down for a long time or wear tight underwear, the skin may become more irritated and itchier.

 Is pruritus ani hereditary?